MDM WELDING FOR CONTRACTORS AND OEMS

 But for those who need a standalone solution, we offer several turnkey machines such as our Coherent ExactWeld series.
 And as we will discuss here, even in these machines, you get to choose just the options that make sense for your particular MDM welding scenario.
 In addition, we also offer “manual welders” where the part loading/unloading and handling are performed by a human operator.

-However, even in manual welding, each single laser spot weld is exactly the same as in one the CNC-controlled automated machines, because we use the same laser source, similar beam guiding optics, and process heads.
-This makes it very easy to transfer processes from one level of automation to another. with high consistent yields and product quality.
+However, even in manual welding, each single laser spot weld is exactly the same as in one of the CNC-controlled automated machines, because we use the same laser source, similar beam guiding optics, and process heads.
+This makes it very easy to transfer processes from one level of automation to another with high consistent yields and product quality.

 Let’s take a look at how different machine options map onto the overall welding process.
 The process can be broken down into 5 important steps with details that can be optionally automated, logged, and archived for every batch and even every unit.